-- Performance Improvement Plan (PIP) will outline behaviors that the student must improve upon in the nursing program, clinical area, or in the classroom. - 2.
-Policy: When a student is NOT meeting expectations, they are considered AT RISK, and a PIP may be initiated by any instructor within the School of Nursing and Health Sciences.
+c.Policy: When a student is NOT meeting expectations, they are considered AT RISK, and a PIP may be initiated by any instructor within the School of Nursing and Health Sciences.
 A PIP will clearly identify the problem area(s) and outline a remedial plan of action for the student to follow.
-Clinical instructors will collaborate with the course coordinator before initiating a PIP with a student. - 3.
-Procedure: The instructor should complete the PIP form that will include the following: - a.
-Objective(s) that have not been met. - b.
-The circumstances and unsatisfactory behavior(s) that led to the PIP. - c.
-Goals and/or expected outcomes of the PIP along with the date of expected improvement on the area that has been identified in need of improvement. - d.
-Strategies and/or interventions to achieve the goals. - e.
-The consequences of meeting or not meeting the goals. - f.
-The date that the student and faculty will meet to evaluate the student's response to the PIP. - g.
-The date and signatures of the student and initiating faculty upon meeting. - h.
+Clinical instructors will collaborate with the course coordinator before initiating a PIP with a student. d.Procedure: The instructor should complete the PIP form that will include the following:

+i.Objective(s) that have not been met.

+ii.
+The circumstances and unsatisfactory behavior(s) that led to the PIP. iii.
+Goals and/or expected outcomes of the PIP along with the date of expected improvement on the area that has been identified in need of improvement.

+iv.Strategies and/or interventions to achieve the goals.

+v.The consequences of meeting or not meeting the goals.

+viThe date that the student and faculty will meet to evaluate the student's response to the PIP.

+vii.
+The date and signatures of the student and initiating faculty upon meeting. viii.
 The instructor initiating the PIP should meet with the student in person to initiate the PIP and on the evaluation date to determine the effectiveness of the PIP.
-A copy of the initial completed PIP form (and any additions to it) should be retained by the initiating faculty, and copies should be provided to the following: the student, the student's file, the course coordinator, the student's advisor, the Selection and Progression Committee Chair, and the Baccalaureate Program Director. - 4.
-Weekly Meetings with Instructor: If the PIP remains in effect for more than one week, the instructor should meet with the student regularly for re-evaluation.
+A copy of the initial completed PIP form (and any additions to it) should be retained by the initiating faculty, and copies should be provided to the following: the student, the student's file, the course coordinator, the student's advisor, the Selection and Progression Committee Chair, and the Baccalaureate Program Director.

+e.Weekly Meetings with Instructor: If the PIP remains in effect for more than one week, the instructor should meet with the student regularly for re-evaluation.
 Failure of the student to keep the evaluation appointment should be documented.
 Each meeting should be recorded on the PIP form to document whether goals have been met/not met, if the PIP will be continued as is, if there are any changes to the plan, or if the plan has been completed.
 These notes should be signed and dated by both the student and the instructor.
-The Selection and Progression committee chair will ensure that a copy of the PIP is provided to the student, course coordinator, student's advisor, and the Baccalaureate Program Director. - 5.
-Responsibility of the Selection and Progression Committee: The Selection and Progression Committee is responsible for tracking the student's PIP progress and notifying any of the student's other instructors of the PIP progress as necessary to provide a consistent approach in all courses. - 6.
-PIP Resolution: If the student remedies the unsatisfactory behavior and meets course objectives by the end of the course, the PIP may be removed from the student's file upon the student's graduation unless the Dean of the School of Nursing and Health Sciences requires that the form be retained for other purposes related to student performance over the course of study.
+The Selection and Progression committee chair will ensure that a copy of the PIP is provided to the student, course coordinator, student's advisor, and the Baccalaureate Program Director.

+f.Responsibility of the Selection and Progression Committee: The Selection and Progression Committee is responsible for tracking the student's PIP progress and notifying any of the student's other instructors of the PIP progress as necessary to provide a consistent approach in all courses.

+g.PIP Resolution: If the student remedies the unsatisfactory behavior and meets course objectives by the end of the course, the PIP may be removed from the student's file upon the student's graduation unless the Dean of the School of Nursing and Health Sciences requires that the form be retained for other purposes related to student performance over the course of study.
 Failure to meet course or SNHS objectives or resolve unsatisfactory behavior(s) before the end of the course may result in failure of the course.

-Code of Conduct
+11.Code of Conduct